harshrajkr/better-reads/README.md

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/app1.png?raw=true)

+- `✅ 2.2.c`- **Show Book details**

-- In the search item look for `Glimpses of ancient Sowams` you can search to whatever you want it will request open library ut during this workshop you only imported a subset of books, let us pick one you imported.
+In the search item look for `Glimpses of ancient Sowams` you can search to whatever you want it will request open library ut during this workshop you only imported a subset of books, let us pick one you imported.

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/app2.png?raw=true)

-- Select the first item, if you select the second you will hit the page book not found as this book is not in the DB.
+Select the first item, if you select the second you will hit the page book not found as this book is not in the DB.

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/app3.png?raw=true)

 This is only what we can do at this point.
 To mark the book as read we will need to authenticate with `Google` or `Github`.

 [🏠 Back to Table of Contents](#-table-of-content)